-In order to comply with standard 6.1 every building must be designed and constructed in such a way that the heating and hot water service systems are designed, installed, and capable of being controlled to achieve optimum energy efficiency, having regard to the thermal transfer of the insulation envelope.

-- (a) buildings which do not use fuel or power for controlling the temperature of the internal environment; - (b) buildings, or parts of a building, which will not be heated, other than heating provided for the purpose of frost protection; - (c) heating provided for the purpose of frost protection; or - (d) individual, solid-fuel stoves or open-fires, gas or electric fires or room heaters (excluding electric storage and panel heaters) provided in domestic buildings.
+standard 6.3 mandatory In order to comply with standard 6.1 every building must be designed and constructed in such a way that the heating and hot water service systems are designed, installed, and capable of being controlled to achieve optimum energy efficiency, having regard to the thermal transfer of the insulation envelope .
+Limitation This standard does not apply to: (a) buildings which do not use fuel or power for controlling the temperature of the internal environment; (b) buildings , or parts of a building , which will not be heated, other than heating provided for the purpose of frost protection; (c) heating provided for the purpose of frost protection; or (d) individual, solid-fuel stoves or open-fires, gas or electric fires or room heaters (excluding electric storage and panel heaters) provided in domestic buildings .